RMDInc/LunaH_XC_FSW/README.md

 running the Packet Reader on the output packets, a validation spreadsheet, and the telemetry dictionary.
 The dictionary may be distributed later than the next few updates due to complexity.

 - Version 4.40 This update includes the BOOT files for the Mini-NS Level 2 FSW.
 A minor change has also been added to one of the Mini-NS payload commands; it has been documented in the ICD accordingly.

+- Version 4.41 Added instructions and programs for testing the L2 FSW.